-The Approval for Sale of Undertaking(S) of the company situated at 'NHC House, 2/13, Anand Nagar, Santacruz (E), Mumbai - 400055, has earlier been obtained through Postal Ballot held on 12th October, 2017.
-Due to prevailing slack season in property market no deal has been concluded during that period, hence Board of Directors in their meeting held on 25th August, 2018 has decided to take shareholder's approval for the sale of undertaking for the further period in ensuing Annual General Meeting to be held on 27th September, 2018.
+The Approval for Sale of Undertaking(s)/Individual Property or asset of the company situated at 'NHC House, 2/13, Anand Nagar, Santacruz (E), Mumbai - 400055, has earlier been obtained in last Annual General Meeting held on 27th September, 2018.
+But due to prevailing slack season in property market no deal has been concluded during that period, hence Board of Directors in their meeting held on 1st August, 2019 has decided to take shareholder's approval for the sale of undertaking for the further period in ensuing Annual General Meeting to be held on 30th September, 2019.